 Dr. Sofya Aptekar

-Sofya Aptekar is a Postdoctoral Research Fellow at MMG.
+Sofya Aptekar was a Postdoctoral Research Fellow at MMG.
 She is studying super-diversity in public spaces in a neighborhood in Queens, New York.
 She holds a PhD in sociology from Princeton University, where she studied sociology of culture, immigration, and demography.
 Sofya is finishing her first book, The Road to Citizenship: What Naturalization Means for Immigrants and the United States.
 She has also taught at Rutgers University, Queens College, and Brooklyn College.

 Citizenship Status and Patterns of Inequality in the United States and Canada.
 Social Science Quarterly, 95(2), 343-359. doi: 10.1111/ssqu.12018 Link